chinapedia/wikipedia.abstract.en/Page/Geodesy.md

 Measurements

-Stephen_Merkowitz_NASA's_Space_Geodesy_Project.ogv Project, including an overview of its four fundamental techniques: GPS, VLBI, SLR, and DORIS.]]
+Project, including an overview of its four fundamental techniques: GPS, VLBI, SLR, and DORIS.]]

 The level is used for determining height differences and height reference systems, commonly referred to mean sea level.
 The traditional spirit level produces these practically most useful heights above sea level directly; the more economical use of GPS instruments for height determination requires precise knowledge of the figure of the geoid, as GPS only gives heights above the GRS80 reference ellipsoid.
 As geoid knowledge accumulates, one may expect the use of GPS heighting to spread.